 Landscape DesignARTEZA (Moscow); Irina Chebanenko

 Theatre ConsultantTheatre Projects (London); David Staples, Dave Agnes

 Acoustic Engineering DesignMarshall-Day (Melbourne, Hong Kong); Peter Fearnside, Peter Exton, Thomas Scelo

 Lighting DesignOVI (New York); Enrique Peininger, Jean Sundin and Markus Fuerderer

-PhotographsVA, Zaha Hadid Architects
+PhotographsVA, Courtesy of Zaha Hadid Architects